petersun1937/CrossPlatform-TechSupport-Chatbot-Dev/README.md

 - Automating knowledge retrieval for internal teams.
 - Enhancing collaborative workflows with intelligent document processing.
 - Acting as a meeting assistant for document organization and context provision.
-- Extending to incorporate custom-trained language models.
+- Extending to incorporate custom-trained or pretrained language models.

 ## License